procount/pinn/README_PINN.md

   - **[Replace](#replace-individual-oses)**: Allows individual installed OSes to be replaced by other/different OSes without affecting any of the other installed OSes.
   - **[Info](#info-on-os)**: [Networking Required] Opens a browser that displays the webpage for the selected OS.

-The `more` button can be used to cycle through the 3 toolbars.
+The `more` button can be used to cycle through the 3 toolbars. (shortcuts = M or PageDown)

 ## Main OS List Window